 - Why It’s Time for Doughnut Economics

-Her internationally acclaimed idea of Doughnut Economics has been widely influential amongst sustainable development thinkers, progressive businesses and political activists and she has presented it to audiences ranging from the UN General Assembly to the Occupy movement.
+This theory of economics has been widely influential amongst sustainable development thinkers, progressive businesses and political activists.
+Raworth has presented this theory to audiences ranging from the UN General Assembly to the Occupy movement.

 She holds a first class BA in Politics, Philosophy and Economics, and an MSc in Economics for Development, both from Oxford University.
 She is a member of the Club of Rome and serves on several advisory boards, including the Stockholm School of Economics’ Global Challenges program, the University of Surrey’s Center for the Understanding of Sustainable Prosperity, and Oxford University’s Environmental Change Institute.